mdn/advanced-js-fundamentals-ck/tutorials/02-functions/04-recursion.md

   * `factorial(3)` just returned `6`; return `4 * 6` or `24`
 * `factorial(4)` just returned `24`; return `5 * 24` or `120`

 It's important to have an escape hatch for your recursive function, otherwise it will go on forever — actually, you'll exceed the maximum size of the call stack and be cut off by the JavaScript runtime.
-Unfortunately with a simple recursive function like the one above you may exceed the maximum size of the call stack even if you have an escape hatch.
+Unfortunately with a recursive function like the one above you may exceed the maximum size of the call stack even if you have an escape hatch.
 If you try `factorial(40000)` in many environments you'll get "RangeError: Maximum call stack size exceeded".

 The good news is that JavaScript is getting an upgrade to deal with this problem.
 EcmaScript 6 will have "tail call optimization", which means that as long as the last thing a function does before returning isn't calling itself, it can be automatically optimized by the interpreter.
 To make use of this feature we'd rewrite the previous example as follows: